 In a pretty varied career I’ve built up some specialisations.
 I still practice all of them professionally and on the side.
 I’ve also been a mentor to startups in some formal capacity or other for about seven years now, also focusing on these specialisations.
 I started mentoring after I stopped with my own startup (more on that here) and left to join Yammer, another startup.
 I started mentoring at Seedcamp, then after Yammer was acquired by Microsoft, moved to supporting Microsoft’s own efforts and their startups.
 I’ve been doing that ever since.
-I focus on a few key areas – here is my pitch deck below and below that a few links to additional detail:
+I focus on a few key areas:

-Contact me if you’d like me to consider working with you and see what some have said about me.
+Contact me if you’d like to have a chat about any of these topics and see what some have said about me.
 If we’ve established a fit and matched needs and capability, we can work on a program which should generally cover time duration, frequency and target outcomes.

 Mentoring is a business investment.
 Choose carefully.
 So will I.